Find Affordable College Courses

 The colleges and universities below are the most popular for health professions majors pursuing a master's degree.

-Our analysis found University of Alaska Anchorage to be the most popular school for health professions students who want to pursue a master’s degree in Alaska.
+Our 2023 rankings named University of Alaska Anchorage the most popular school in Alaska for health professions students working on their master’s degree.
 UAA is a large public school located in the large city of Anchorage.

 About 92% of the students majoring in health professions at the school are women while 8% are male.

-Read full report on Health Professions at University of Alaska Anchorage
+Full Health Professions at University of Alaska Anchorage Report

 #2